henriklovhaug/md-tui/README.md

 ## Contributions

-Both PRs and issues are welcome!
+Both PRs and issues are appreciated!